Caustics by Refraction of Circles and Lines: Preliminaries

 which does not care about the sign of $n$.
-In $\ell$, this is a homogeneous equation (after clearing denominators) of degree 2.
-Then for a fixed $X$, we expect two solutions in $\ell$ projectively, corresponding to $n$ and $-n$.
-Observe that the equality of this equation makes sense also over the complex numbers, and so we take this to define the refracted rays at $X$.
+In $\ell$, this is a homogeneous equation that is quadratic after clearing denominators.
+Then, for a fixed $X$, we expect two complex solutions in $\ell$ projectively.
+They correspond to the refraction constants $n$ and $-n$.
+From the algebraic perspective, we may take \eqref{eq: real point} as a definition for the refracted rays at $X$.

-If $A$ is a point at infinity, then we simply replace $A-X$ in \eqref{eq: real point} by a fixed direction $v$ of the fixed line $L_A$ as in the introduction.
+If $A$ is instead a point at infinity, then we simply replace $A-X$ in \eqref{eq: real point} by a fixed direction of the line $L_A$ from the introduction.